RobyFerro/vega-framework/docs/reference/cli/migrate.md

 vega migrate history
 ```

-Displays the migration timeline produced by Alembic (including branch details when present).
+Displays the migration timeline produced by Alembic using the verbose output that includes branch and dependency information.

 ## Recommended Workflow